MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 # Upgrade to System Center 2016 - VMM

-This article describes prerequisites for upgrading to System Center 2016 - Virtual Machine Manager (VMM).
-It includes upgrade steps, and tasks you should complete after the upgrade finishes.
+This article summarizes the steps for upgrading to System Center 2016 - Virtual Machine Manager (VMM).
+It includes prerequisites, upgrade steps, and tasks you should complete after the upgrade finishes.

 ## Requirements and limitations

 - You should be running VMM on System Center 2012 R2 with update rollup 9 or later.